pedroalvesbatista/singularity-admindocs/installation.rst

 .. _installation:

 ######################
-Installing Singularity
+Installing Apptainer
 ######################

-This section will guide you through the process of installing Singularity {InstallationVersion} via several different methods.
-(For instructions on installing earlier versions of Singularity please see `earlier versions of the docs <https://www.sylabs.io/docs/>`_.)
+This section will guide you through the process of installing Apptainer {InstallationVersion} via several different methods.
+(For instructions on installing earlier versions of Apptainer please see `earlier versions of the docs <https://www.sylabs.io/docs/>`_.)

 =====================
 Installation on Linux
 =====================

-Singularity can be installed on any modern Linux distribution, on bare-metal or inside a Virtual Machine.
+Apptainer can be installed on any modern Linux distribution, on bare-metal or inside a Virtual Machine.
 Nested installations inside containers are not recommended, and require the outer container to be run with full privilege.